-The prostate is a gland located between the bladder and penis.
-It produces about 25 percent of the fluid that comes out in ejaculate, making it more alkaline.
+Prostate cancer is a malignancy that originates within the prostate, which is a gland located between the bladder and the penis.
+The prostate produces about 25 percent of the fluid that comes out in ejaculate.

 The goal is to detect cancer early, when treatment is most successful.
 The Cleveland Clinic recommends an annual prostate exam beginning at age 45.
-They recommend a prostate exam accompanied by a PSA blood test for the following:
+A prostate exam accompanied by a PSA blood test is recommended for:

 • All men beginning at age 50

 • Men with a family history of prostate cancer, beginning at age 40 (or younger, if recommended by a doctor)